How to Get Your Child to Love Reading (Over Screens)

 10. Use a reading log or tracker

-Utilize a reading log to track a child’s progress and create an incentive.
-Perhaps offer a prize for reaching set goals.
+Use a reading log to track a child’s progress and create an incentive.
+Maybe even offer a prize for reaching goals.
 Even without a known prize, my daughter loves filling in her reading log.
 The sense of accomplishment is huge in creating a habit.

 11. Set up a reading nook